Mars In Capricorn Is The Cosmic Glow Up We've Been Waiting For

 January 20th, 2026: Mars in Capricorn sextiles Saturn in Pisces, motivating us to boss up and take control of matters.

-January 23th, 2026: Mars in Capricorn harmonizes with Neptune in Pisces, making us unsure about our next steps.
+January 24th, 2026: Mars in Capricorn harmonises with Neptune in Pisces, making us unsure about our next steps.

 AdvertisementADVERTISEMENT